 Drafting the Best LPN Resume

-First things first, before you sit down to write your LPN resume, you need to make a parent file that serves as a compilation of all your professional experiences, skills, achievements, and other details.
+First things first, you need to make a parent file that serves as a compilation of all your professional experiences, skills, achievements, and other details.

 Having this information in a file from where you can visually select what you want to highlight in your LPN resume or LVN resume will streamline the entire process for you.